MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-dom-provider.md

 ms.topic: conceptual
 ms.author: josaw

-title: Set up a distributed order management (DOM) provider
+title: Set up a Distributed Order Management provider

 ---

-# Set up a distributed order management (DOM) provider
+# Set up a Distributed Order Management provider

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]

-This topic describes how to set up a distributed order management (DOM) provider in Microsoft Dynamics 365 Intelligent Order Management.
+This topic describes how to set up a Distributed Order Management (DOM) provider in Microsoft Dynamics 365 Intelligent Order Management.
+For information about DOM, refer to the [Distributed Order Management (Preview)](dom.md) topic.

 > [!NOTE]
 > To orchestrate orders using a DOM provider, you will need to use external DOM providers to bring orders into the system.

 ## Create and configure the connections

-To configure Intelligent Order Management so that you can orchestrate orders using a DOM provider, you will first need to create three Dataverse connections, one IOM Data Transformer connection, and one Power Automate Management connection.
+To configure Intelligent Order Management so that you can orchestrate orders using a DOM provider, you will first need to create three Dataverse connections, one Intelligent Order Management Data Transformer connection, and one Power Automate Management connection.

 To create and configure the connections, follow these steps.